 The Charity has continued to meet its objectives under the Scheme in supporting the nominated Vicar and Parochial Church Councils (P.C.C).
 The basic funding allocations are agreed at the budget meeting each year and then claims for expenditure are made against set criteria up to the agreed allocation.
-The three P.C.C's each receive the same amount towards their general expenditure, with an extra one-off allocation being made every third year for special projects, such as lighting, furnishings, building repairs.
+The three P.C.Cs each receive the same amount towards their general expenditure, with extra one-off allocations being made for special projects, such as lighting, furnishings, building repairs.
 The amounts are detailed in the attached financial statements.